USB Firmware Compilation

 If the searched ID contains

-Flash the Firmware
+Flashing the Firmware

-- Ensure the firmware file has been compiled.
+- Ensure the firmware file has been compiled

 - Replace

-python3 ~/katapult/scripts/flashtool.py -d <Your Board ID>
+python3 ~/katapult/scripts/flashtool.py -d <your_mainboard_ID>

 Flashing Process Reference:

-Successful Flashing Reference:
+Flashing Success Reference:

 Firmware Update